SHEscher/XDLreg/README.md

 `xdlreg/SimulationData.py` is the code for the simulation of 2D-images of *pumpkin heads*.
 Ageing ist simulated in form of added *atrophies* and *lesions*.
 For details see the added *jupyter notebook*.

 ### LRP analysis
-In `xdlreg/LRP/` one can find the implementation of the [*Layer-wise relevance propagation algorithm*](https://depositonce.tu-berlin.de/handle/11303/8813) (LRP), which highlights information in the input space that is relevant for the given model prediction. <br>
+In `xdlreg/LRP/` one can find the implementation of the [*Layer-wise relevance propagation*](https://depositonce.tu-berlin.de/handle/11303/8813) (LRP) algorithm, which highlights information in the input space that is relevant for the given model prediction. <br>
 Here, LRP will be applied on the `PumpkinNet` extracting pixels in the simulated images that were relevant for the model prediction.

 `xdlreg/LRP/create_heatmaps.py` contains functions to create relevance objects.
 That is, per sample the script can analyse the model prediction of age.